 The building typologies are an eclectic mix of styles.
-The Darby Hotel is an imposing five bay three storey double fronted structure.
-It originally comprise the Kildare Infirmary.
-The foot print was extended to the current form.
-The building has been significantly been modified on the ground floor, and lost its original character, however the proportions of the window opens retain the original form and character.
+The Kildare House Hotel is an imposing five bay three storey double fronted structure, which was originally the Kildare Infirmary.
+The footprint was extended to the current form and has significantly been modified on the ground floor, losing its original character, however the proportions of the window openings retain the original form and character.

 Beechgrove House is a substantial two storey three-bay dwelling constructed in the mid eighteenth century and extended in the late nineteenth century.
-Constructed for a Richard Heatherington, one of the principal tenants of the Earl of Kildare, and noted as the home of architect Francis Bergin who designed a number of buildings in the town.
+Constructed for a Richard Heatherington, one of the principal tenants of the Earl of Kildare and noted as the home of architect Francis Bergin who designed a number of buildings in the town.
 This house is a focal point on the north side of Dublin Street, onto which it faces.
 Originally comprising a symmetrical plan, the classical proportions, finishes and detailing that are characteristic of Georgian architecture are well represented here.
 A reduction in the curtilage of the house which resulted from the provision of a new access road along its eastern boundary in the late twentieth century coupled with the construction of a replacement rendered boundary wall with rubble stone piers detracts from the setting of this house somewhat.
-A mature beech tree is located in the grounds which contributes to the character of the street.